Our business model

 What we do

-Our sales managers focus on securing reservations and exchanging contracts before private homes are completed.
-Increased use of digital marketing has allowed a more analytical and targeted approach to sales and also enables customers to reserve their homes and select optional upgrades online.
+Our sales and marketing managers focus on lead generation, securing reservations and exchanging contracts before private homes are completed.
+Increased use of digital marketing has allowed a more analytical and targeted approach to sales, and also enables customers to reserve their homes and select optional upgrades online.

 How we add value

 We regularly adapt our sales platforms and customer journey to ensure we remain relevant and satisfy the demands of our customers.
 We were the first major homebuilder to create a digital platform to facilitate the reservation of home purchases online and the selection and purchase of optional upgrades.
-In 2024, 51% of customers initially reserved online and 71% of customers purchased optional upgrades at an average value of £8,900.
+In 2025, 47% of Miller Homes’ customers initially reserved online and 68% of all customers purchased optional upgrades at an average value of £8,900.

 customer-icon